fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 ### Step 1: download or generate a package

-If you use Munki, Chef, Puppet, or another configuration management tool, download the client (agent) for your tool.
-You can find the client on each tool's GitHub or website.
+Whether you have to download or generate a package depends on what you want to deploy using your bootstrap package:

+* A single client or agent, like Munki or Puppet, can usually be downloaded from the tool's GitHub repository or website.
 For example, you can download Munki, the Munki client on their [releases page on GitHub](https://github.com/munki/munki/releases).

-Make sure the file you download is a `.pkg` file.

-If you plan to run a custom script during macOS setup, you'll need to generate a package.
+* To deploy custom scripts, you need to generate a package.
 The [munkipkg tool](https://github.com/munki/munki-pkg) is a popular tool for generating packages.

-Make sure the package you generate is a `.pkg` file.
+Make sure your package is a `.pkg` file.

 ### Step 2: sign the package